joeGermany/JoeNotes/Physics-Informed Machine Learning/Other architectures.md

 - $L_{\text{predict}} = \frac{1}{1 + \Delta t} \sum_{t_0 \in \text{Tr}} ||\mathcal{M} (u(t_0), \Delta t) - u(t_0 + \Delta t)||^2$, and
 - $L_{\text{action}} =  \frac{1}{T} \left (\hat{I} (t_0) - \frac{1}{T} \sum_{t_0 \in \text{Tr}} \hat{I}(t_0) \right)$ (this term is to enforce the constancy of the action variable),
 where $\text{Tr}$ is the training data composed of position $q(t)$ and momentum $p(t)$ data for a number of time steps.

+## The Hamilton-Jacobi Equation in Optimal Control Setting
+Karniadakis's two papers

 [^1]:  Daigavane, A., Kosmala, A., Cranmer, M., Smidt, T., & Ho, S. (2022).
 Learning Integrable Dynamics with Action-Angle Networks. [https://arxiv.org/abs/2211.15338](https://arxiv.org/abs/2211.15338)